 "Good value.
 Burn slowly but good heat and very little ash left.
 Great product."

 "This exceeded my expectations, these logs burn very well with plenty of heat and for a long time.
 They are very good value."

 Do Coffee Logs smell like coffee?

-No, Coffee Logs smell similar to wood as they burn.
+No, Coffee Logs have a neutral aroma.
+We think they smell similar to wood as they burn.
 Though some of our customers say you can smell coffee when you first open the bag.

 How long do they burn for?

 Coffee Logs heating briquettes will burn for approximately an hour when used in closed appliances with well-managed air flow, such as multi-fuel stoves or wood burners.
 It’s best to consult your appliance guidelines to optimise the burn time.
 We recommend adding no more than three coffee fire logs at a time as they kick out a lot of heat.